How to Become a Web Developer

 Here are some of the things you’ll need to learn to become a Web Developer:

-- Foundations: To become a Web Developer, you should develop a comprehensive understanding of how the web works.
+- Foundations: Web Developers create websites, so to become a Web Developer, you should develop a comprehensive understanding of how the web works.
 This will deepen your HTML and CSS knowledge to build and style more advanced static web pages, using frameworks such as Flexbox.
 It will also help you establish problem-solving practices and logic to understand advanced programming concepts.

 - Databases: Aspiring Web Developers will also have to understand core concepts around data and learn how to manage databases and data on a web server.